 In interviews, several express that it is important that the employees have a good overview of the area and can see who is coming and going.
 Some residents need help with protection from visitors or other residents and may have difficulties setting boundaries for their own and others' behaviour.
 Other residents may feel monitored.
-The safety of both staff and users may mean that technological solutions (doors, locks, monitoring) must be used.
-These solutions must be assessed in relation to the residents' freedom and wishes.
-There can be a lot to gain from a design that can provide an overview instead of control.
+Technological solutions such as doors, locks, and monitoring may be necessary to ensure the safety of both staff and users.
+Assess these solutions, considering the residents' freedom and wishes.
+There is a lot to gain from a design that can provide an overview instead of control.